 - an Excellent source of soluble and insoluble fibre and antioxidants

 - Use whatever combination of berries you have or enjoy

-- I used blueberries and raspberries which are packed with antioxidants, vitamin C and K.
+- I used blueberries, raspberries and strawberries which are packed with antioxidants, vitamins C and K.

 - They also have a moderate amount of fructose (the carb component of the fruit) making them a great option for blood sugars.

-- I always choose full-fat yoghurt as they tend to be lower in sugars.
+- I always choose full-fat yoghurt as they tend to be lower in sugar

 - A significant source of calcium and protein makes yoghurt a perfect choice any time of the day.